 This feature helps to allow an ample amount of room for one to grip the barrel by hand.
 The bipod is very impressive overall.
 It makes the snipping blaster seem legit and real.
 Also, there’s no additional weight.
 So, no bulky feel when you hold the Elite Centurion Blaster.

-Overall – Grip feels nice due to the ample space providing bipod with no extra bulkiness.
+Overall – The grip feels nice due to the ample space providing the bipod with no extra bulkiness.

 Here’s something new with Elite Centurion Blaster.
 It comes with six mega darts.
 However, there’s also a new huge clip.
 And this works to accommodate those darts.
 These mega darts are two times bigger than regular elite ones.